 “The Dreams a Nightmare Dreams” by Harlan Ellison

 Cause of Dinosaur Extinction: Giant Evil Dream Monster Eats Them

-In this very brief Ellison short story, the dinosaurs were not wiped out by some kind of conventional cataclysms limited to our universe, but instead by a trans-dimensional entity that feeds off of dreams and gobbled them up.
+In this very brief Ellison short story, the dinosaurs were not wiped out by some kind of conventional cataclysm limited to our universe, but instead by a trans-dimensional entity that feeds off of dreams and gobbled them up.
 Here, there was an entire dinosaur kingdom, complete with intelligent versions of the terrible beasts who lived in beautiful cities.
 But this giant monster, which was some kind of uber-telepath, invaded their dreams and caused them all to die out.
 Now, the creature sleeps beneath the Yucatan Peninsula and is only prevented from waking by humans concentrating on feeding it certain dreams, which keep it asleep.
 But if it wakes up, everybody is pretty much screwed.
 This story shows off what science fiction can do quite well when it wants to: be perfectly abstract by rendering something extremely specific.

-Doctor Who “Earthshock”
+Doctor Who: “Earthshock”

 Cause of Dinosaur Extinction: Space Freighter Crashes into Earth